pedrocontreras/mcda/README.md

-#  Multicriteria decision analysis with clustering
+#  Multicriteria Decision Analysis with Clustering

  In this repository we test MCDA methods with different clustering techniques.